Myosotis arvensis (L.) Hill

 Bloom Time: Spring

-Myosotis arvensis is an annual to short-lived perennial that can form an over-wintering rosette of grayish-green, hairy leaves.
-It grows up to 16 inches (40 cm) tall, and it flowers mainly in spring with some sporadic and intermittent additional bloom to mid-summer.
+Myosotis arvensis is an annual to short-lived perennial that forms an over-wintering rosette of grayish-green hairy leaves.
+It grows up to 16 inches (40 cm) tall, and it flowers mainly in spring with sporadic and intermittent additional bloom to mid-summer.
 The curved flowering stalk unfurls with a succession of blue, occasionally pink, 5-lobed flowers.

 USDA Hardiness Zones 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 Place Forget-Me-Not in a south or east-facing window, where they receive full or partial sunlight.

 Water the soil deeply when its top 3 inches (7.5 cm) feels dry to your touch, watering until the water drips through the bottom of the pots.
 Don't allow the plants to stand in water.
 Reduce watering to about once or twice each month in winter while the plants are dormant.
 Resume normal watering in spring.